Page Editor Overview

 Notifies you when changes are auto-saved.

-End your editing session and return you to the book ladder
+End your editing session and return you to the book ladder.
+All changes are saved permanently.

 F. Add Empty Text Frame